Find Trade Colleges

 The average amount in student loans that health science majors at Stockton State take out while working on their Bachelor's Degree is $19,538.
 The average monthly payment of a loan this size is about $220, assuming that the borrower is on a 10-year repayment plan.

-With a ranking of #6, Fairleigh Dickinson University - Metropolitan Campus did quite well on this year’s best schools for health sciences & services students working on their bachelor’s degree.
-Located in the suburb of Teaneck, FDU is a private not-for-profit college with a moderately-sized student population.
+Fairleigh Dickinson University - Metropolitan Campus did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large suburb of Teaneck, FDU is a private not-for-profit college with a medium-sized student population.

-Full Health Sciences & Services at Fairleigh Dickinson University - Metropolitan Campus Report
+Read full report on Health Sciences & Services at Fairleigh Dickinson University - Metropolitan Campus

 #7